-- Thriller is a difficult trail designed only for experienced bikers and it will be useful for us to have a bike with good suspension in the front and rear, and good breaks.
+- Thriller and EWS are a difficult trails, designed only for experienced riders and it will be useful for us to have a bike with good suspension in the front and rear, and good breaks.

 - On typical downhill bikes in Petzen we will also have fun, and we can avoid the flatter episodes of Thriller by going thru a piece of flow trail.
 However, the best bike to ride here seems to be an enduro / superenduro bike.